-NATIONAL WHISTLEBLOWER DAY
+NATIONAL WHISTLEBLOWER DAY | JULY 30

-A whistleblower is any individual who reports violations, exploitation, misrepresentations or other suspicious activity within an organization either public or private.
-The history of whistleblowers is long and often trying.
-While legislation now protects whistleblowers from retaliation by their employers, they carry a heavy burden often followed by legal battles.
-Whether they work in the private sector, local or federal government, when a whistleblower reports a suspected activity, their motivation is to protect consumers, taxpayers, and the general public.
+A whistleblower is an individual who reports suspicious activity.
+These activities include violations, exploitation, misrepresentations, or other infractions.
+The activity may be within an organization, either public or private.
+Notably, the history of whistleblowers is long and often trying.
+While legislation now protects whistleblowers from retaliation by their employers (see Gravitt below), they still carry a heavy burden.
+Usually, once they have filed a report, legal battles follow.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL WHISTELBLOWER DAY

 Use #NationalWhistleblowerDay to share on social media.